How to Kill a Process in Linux

 killall – Kill a process by name

 There are also different signals that can be sent to both kill commands.
-What signal you send will be determined by what results in you want from the kill command.
+What signal you send will be determined by what results you want from the kill command.

 These are the most common signals for kill commands: